freenas/freenas-docs/userguide/system.rst

 * `VictorOps <https://victorops.com/>`__

-.. warning:: These alert services might use a third party commercial vendor not directly affiliated with iXsystems.
+.. warning:: These alert services may use a third party commercial vendor not directly affiliated with iXsystems.
 Please investigate and fully understand that vendor's pricing policies and services before using their alert service. iXsystems is not responsible for